 Students will gain an aesthetic, historical and critical understanding of painting and sculpture in Europe and the United States, 1870-1970s.
-A fundamental understanding of Modern Architecture will also be included, with less emphasis.
-In written aesthetic analyses, reviews, and oral peer discussions and presentations, students will apply the vocabulary of the fine arts interpreted through critical, historical and original perspectives.
+A fundamental understanding of architecture, photography and design will also be included, with less emphasis.
+In written aesthetic analyses, reviews, oral peer discussions and cricial presentations, students will apply the vocabulary of the fine arts interpreted through critical, modern historical and original perspectives.